-How to Ripen Avocados in Under 10 Minutes
+How to Ripen Avocados in Just 2 Minutes

 All you need is plastic wrap and a microwave.
 And an avocado.

-Avocados are the Internet’s favorite fruit.
+Avocados are the internet’s favorite fruit.
 Everywhere you click, there’s a discussion about how healthy it is, how expensive it is, and whether it’s considered a fruit or a vegetable.
-But whether or not you eat enough avocado toast to lose your chances of buying a house that fruit is still worth keeping in your life—for nutritional benefits and beauty hacks.
+But whether or not you eat enough avocado toast to fill your Instagram feed, that fruit is still worth keeping in your life—for nutritional benefits and beauty hacks.
 Here’s what happens when you eat an avocado every day.

 The problem is finding the best avocado.
 Once ripe, it only stays good for two or three days before it’s too late.
-Your best bet is buying an unripe avocado and helping the process along, which saves you time and money—just don’t throw your avocados in the fridge along with these other foods that shouldn’t go in your refrigerator, because they’re best kept at room temperature.
-(Did we mention avocados are expensive?)
-Here’s how to ripen avocados at home.
+Your best bet is buying an unripe avocado and helping the process along, which saves you time and money (did we mention avocados are expensive?).
+Luckily, you can ripen avocados at home with some easy tricks.

 How to tell if an avocado is ripe

 First things first, how would you even know if an avocado is ripe?
 It’s not like you can slice it open quickly to check.
 It all comes down to the color and the texture.
 Let’s begin with color.